apache/apex-core/docs/apex_malhar.md

 Apache Apex Malhar
 ================================================================================

 Apache Apex Malhar is an open source operator and codec library that can be used with the [Apache Apex](http://apex.apache.org/) platform to build real-time streaming applications.
 Enabling users to extract value quickly, Malhar operators help get data in, analyze it in real-time, and get data out of Hadoop.
 In addition to the operators, the library contains a number of demos applications, demonstrating operator features and capabilities.
+To see the full list of available operators and related documentation, visit [Apex Malhar on Github](https://github.com/apache/incubator-apex-malhar)

 ![MalharDiagram](images/malhar-operators.png)